The Long Kiss Goodnight

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Long Kiss Goodnight against these established plot points, we can identify how Renny Harlin utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Long Kiss Goodnight within the crime genre.

 Renny Harlin's Structural Approach